 Workers’ compensation is an insurance program that covers on-the-job injuries.
 Employers pay the insurance premiums.
 Then, when an employee is injured, he or she receives financial and medical benefits.
 That’s how the system is supposed to work.
 When the process doesn’t work, it’s important to have an experienced workers’ comp lawyer on your side.

-Types Of Injuries That Workers’ Comp Covers
+What Types Of Injuries Does Workers’ Comp Cover?

 Here are the kinds of injuries that workers’ comp typically covers:

 Workers’ comp is a no-fault system, which means you can collect benefits even if the injury was caused by your actions.
+However, if it is found that the worker was under the influence of alcohol or drugs when injured, workers’ compensation benefits will be denied.
+Self-inflicted injuries or injuries incurred while violating workplace policies are also not covered.

-Types Of Workers’ Comp Benefits
+What Are The Types Of Workers’ Comp Benefits?

 The type of benefits from a successful workers’ compensation claim can include: